 The murder of Sister Cathy shocked America.
-There were allegations that it was linked to child abuse by priests and may have been covered up by the Catholic Church.
+There were allegations that it was linked to priests and may have been covered up by the Catholic Church.

 Now Netflix has produced a documentary to try to find out exactly what happened.
 Author Bill Hughes looks at the story and the documentary it inspired.